QData/TextAttack/docs/quickstart/command_line_usage.md

 own from a file, or one from NLP, you can use `textattack peek-dataset` to see some basic information about the dataset.

-For example, use `textattack peek-dataset --dataset-from-nlp glue|mrpc` to see information about the MRPC dataset (from the GLUE set of datasets).
+For example, use `textattack peek-dataset --dataset-from-nlp glue^mrpc` to see information about the MRPC dataset (from the GLUE set of datasets).
 This will print statistics like the number of labels, average number of words, etc.